Activities And Events

 International Men's Day is observed on 19th November to address issues faced by men and boys, whether it is regarding physical and mental health or social and labor problems.
 It also aims to patiently attempt to remove the negative stigma associated with masculinity in our society and help bring society closer to gender equality.

 Let's make a noise for Anti-Bullying Week which is celebrated every year from 13th November to 17th November.
-Bullying can cause feelings of rejection, exclusion, isolation, low self-esteem, depression and anxiety as a result.
+Bullying can cause feelings of rejection, exclusion, isolation, low self-esteem, depression, and anxiety as a result.
 In some cases, it can even develop into Acute Stress Disorder or Post Traumatic Stress Disorder.
-In an attempt to spread awareness and curb bullying, we at Symbiosis Centre for emotional Wellbeing collaborated with our Mental Health Champions to express ourselves on bullying.
+In an attempt to spread awareness and curb bullying, we at Symbiosis Centre for Emotional Wellbeing collaborated with our Mental Health Champions to express ourselves on bullying.

 CONTACT US